Alibaba's Game-Changing Role In China's Digital Currency

 The likely competition for talents in the digital payments space could also be an impediment for the government.
 Which organization would they want to serve?
 The public service or Alibaba?
 I believe for tech wizards, the choice is clear.
 Hence, we can understand why the government would opt to work with private tech giant Alibaba in more ways than one.

-Fortunately for Alibaba, this development indicates that concerns over its Alipay wallet could become irrelevant are probably overdone.
-The investments made by Ant Financial, the finance arm of Alibaba, are significant and the central government must have been cognizant of this and I doubt it would pour in unnecessary cash seeking to duplicate the infrastructure.
+Fortunately, for Alibaba, this development indicates that concerns over its Alipay wallet could become irrelevant are probably overdone.
+The investments made by Ant Financial, the finance arm of Alibaba, are significant and the central government must have been cognizant of this, and I doubt it would pour in unnecessary cash seeking to duplicate the infrastructure.

 Interestingly, the Chinese government is apparently hedging its bets.
 Representatives from Alipay, Tencent Holdings (OTCPK:TCEHY)(OTCPK:TCTZF), JD.com, and Baidu (BIDU), together with telecommunication giant Huawei are among a proposed list of 71 companies that will form a task force charged with the setting up national standards for blockchain and distributed ledger technology, according to an official notice (in Chinese) by the Ministry of Industry and Information Technology.
 The proposal is open for public comment until May 12, 2020.